sedouard/flocker/docs/using/tutorial/movingvolume.rst

    [ -e "${SSH_AUTH_SOCK}" ] || eval $(ssh-agent) && \
    ssh-add ~/.vagrant.d/insecure_private_key

-Deploying an application on the first host
+Deploying an Application on the First Host
 ==========================================

 You will now have the client installed on your local machine, and two instances of Flocker, each on a different host.